-The 2015 Christus Rex Award reipient is Gail Ramshaw who received the award on April 15, 2015 at the closing banquet of the gathering of the Institute of Liturgical Studies.
+The 2015 Christus Rex Award recipient is Gail Ramshaw, who received the award on April 15, 2015 at the closing banquet of the gathering of the Institute of Liturgical Studies.

-The 2014 reipient is Carl Schalk received the award on April 30, 2014 at the closing banquet of the gathering of the Institute of Liturgical Studies.
-Dr. Carl Schalk is a noted Lutheran Composer, author and lecturer.
-Between 1965 and 2004 he taught church music at Concordia University Chicago.
+The 2014 reipient is Carl Schalk, who received the award on April 30, 2014 at the closing banquet of the gathering of the Institute of Liturgical Studies.
+Schalk is a noted Lutheran composer, author, and lecturer.
+Between 1965 and 2004, he taught church music at Concordia University Chicago.

-The 2013 recipient is Deaconess E. Louise Williams received the award on April 10, 2013 at the closing banquet of the gathering of the Institute of Liturgical Studies.
+The 2013 recipient is Deaconess E. Louise Williams, who received the award on April 10, 2013 at the closing banquet of the gathering of the Institute of Liturgical Studies.

 An article detailing Louise Williams’ life of service can be read here:

-The 2012 recipient is Rev. Dr. Gordon W. Lathrop.
-Dr. Lathrop received the award on April 18, 2012 at the closing banquet of the gathering of the Institute of Liturgical Studies.
+The 2012 recipient is Rev. Gordon W. Lathrop.
+Lathrop received the award on April 18, 2012 at the closing banquet of the gathering of the Institute of Liturgical Studies.

 Gordon W. Lathrop is a pastor of the Evangelical Lutheran Church in America who has recently been Visiting Professor of Liturgical Studies in Yale Divinity School and is Professor of Liturgy Emeritus at the Lutheran Theological Seminary at Philadelphia.
 He lives in Philadelphia with his wife.
 He is author of several books, including Holy Things: A Liturgical Theology (Fortress 1993), Holy People: A Liturgical Ecclesiology (Fortress 1999), Holy Ground: A Liturgical Cosmology (Fortress 2003), The Pastor: A Spirituality (Fortress 2006), and The Four Gospels on Sunday: The New Testament and the Reform of Christian Worship (Fortress 2012).